bchase78/wsndt/README.md

 there are no real end to end measurements possible.
 Because of this some of the results are skewed, especially the round trip time is false.
 This in turn results in a misinterpretation of many of the other parameters.
-This problem could be overcome, if the NDT server could itself had support for websockets, which would eliminate the need for a proxy.
+This problem could be overcome, if the NDT server had native support for websockets.
+This would eliminate the need for a proxy.
 Websockify ( https://github.com/kanaka/websockify ) is used for the proxy.

-To use the client only the installation of a websocket proxy on the NDT server is required.
-The client should then be served from the local webserver.
+To use the client, only the installation of a websocket proxy on the NDT server is required.
+The client must then be served from the local ndt server.

 There is a demo available at: http://ndt.fh-luebeck.de/wsndt